-When it’s a work day, I often want easy meals because soon after I get home from work I need to have dinner on the table before hubby goes to work.
-This recipe is supe easy because it cooks while I’m at work.
-The smells that meet me at the door are divine and make my stomache rumble in anticipation of the meal.
+When it’s a work day, I often want easy meals because soon after I get home, I need to have dinner on the table before my hubby goes to work.
+This recipe is super easy because it cooks while I’m at work.
+The smells that meet me at the door are divine and make my stomach rumble in anticipation of the meal.

 Stars of the recipe:

 bottle of your favorite bbq sauce

 ribs (boneless or bone-in)